 - 1 jalapeno sliced (optional)

 - In a small saucepan, combine quinoa and water.
 Cook over medium heat for about 10 to 15 minutes until the water is absorbed (quinoa will be partially cooked.)
 Remove from heat and set aside till later.

-- In large saucepan or pot, heat 2 tbsp extra virgin olive oil over medium heat until shimmering but not smoking.
+- In large saucepan or pot, heat 2 tablespoon extra virgin olive oil over medium heat until shimmering but not smoking.
 Add onions, garlic, carrots, and bell peppers.
 Cook for 4 minutes or so, tossing regularly, until softened.

 - Add tomatoes, broth, and spices.
 Season with salt and pepper.
 Bring to a boil.